This page is designed to answer the following questions:

 - Contaminated linen e.g. bedding, towels, clothes etc.

-You should always read the label on any able chemicals you use in the workplace and follow the directions for use.
-In addition you must follow your employer’s agreed ways of working to ensure everybody’ safety.
+You should always read the label on any chemicals you use in the workplace and follow the directions for use.
+In addition, you must follow your employer’s agreed ways of working to ensure everybody’ safety.
 This is especially relevant when handling clinical waste and contaminated linen to prevent the spread of infection.
+Your employer must perform risk assessment around the use of hazardous substances and provide policies and procedures for handling them safely.